axbecher/Automation-scripts/WebScrapingProductInStock/README.md

 - After running the program, if everything goes according to plan (**see below**);
 - The program will access each link mentioned in the urls.txt file;
 - After accessing each link, you should receive an HTML table via email to the recipient mentioned in the "to" field, containing the columns availability, product name, url, and timestamp;
+- The script will generate a HTML table with 4 columns: Availability, Product Name, URL, and Timestamp;

 # For the program to work correctly:
 - Ensure that you have all the requirements.txt installed. ( pip install -r requirements.txt )